Styrmlong/shellhacks-2018/README.md

 * Ask to order pizza
 * use dominoes api to order said pizza

+# Idea 2
+Random meme obtainer, uses google cloud voice apis to decipher the kind of meme the user wants, and the displays it

+* run rust program.
+* rust calls python for voice commands
+* rust calls imgur for memes
+* rust calls feh/jp2a for displaying the meme

 # Other Ideas

 * Dynamic learning machines:generate recommendations based on user response